shmilky/auto-package-publish/README.md

 A simple tool to combine with a CI-CD system to auto publish npm packages in the build process.

 #### VERY IMPORTANT
-The executable must be in the same folder as the package package.json file since it uses ```npm publish``` command which require it.
+>The executable must be in the same folder as the package package.json file since it uses ```npm publish``` command which require it.

+>Part of the publishing process is a check for the current published version, for this the package must be already published.
+>For first time publishing you should do it manually with simple ```npm publish```

 #### Usage Example
 ```javascript